santvn/SN_printfig/README.md

                 [WIDTH  HEIGHT]
-        'WIDTH': width of the image in inches (height will be autoset) 'HEIGHT': height of the image in inches (width will be autoset) 'FONTSIZE': the specific fontsize for the figure upon saving 'FONTSIZERATIO': font size ratio upon saving the figure, the FONTSIZERATIO can specified in percentage string like '125%' or just numerical values like 1.25
+        'WIDTH': width of the image in inches (height will be autoset) 'HEIGHT': height of the image in inches (width will be autoset)
-        'NOFOOTNOTE': set to have no foot notes generated footnote is generated to indicate the time and source of the figure
-        'NOSOURCE': set to not indicate source (if figure is generated from an m-file
-        'NOTIMESTAMP': set to not indicate a timestamp of a figure being saved

         eps, epsc       Encapsulated PostScript - Color (vector) epsmono         Encapsulated PostScript - Black & White (vector) eps2, epsc2     Encapsulated PostScript Level 2 - Color (vector)